keratin/authn-server/docs/guide-deployment.md

 # Deployment

 AuthN may be deployed to suit your needs.
-Currently it is provided in a Docker image, but as a Go application it may be compiled for any target architecture and run as a daemon.
+Currently it is provided in a Docker image, with prebuilt binaries in GitHub Releases for Linux, MacOS, and Windows.

 ## Dependencies